vuongducphuong/documentation/content/applications/sales/point_of_sale/pricing/fiscal_position.rst

 .. image:: fiscal_position/flexible-taxes-setting.png
    :align: center

-According to the :doc:`fiscal localization package <../../../finance/fiscal_localizations>` activated, several fiscal positions are preconfigured and can be set and used in POS.
-However, you can also :ref:`create new fiscal positions <fiscal_positions/mapping>`.

 .. note::
    If you do not set a fiscal position, the tax remains as defined in the **customer taxes** field